Master of Midwifery

 There are two options for completing this programme.

-You can complete a 120 credit midwifery thesis or in some instances a 60 credit midwifery dissertation.
+You can complete a 120 credit midwifery thesis or alternative research output, or in some instances a 60 credit midwifery dissertation.

 The thesis option enables you to complete a piece of original research based on higher order skills of analysis and critical evaluation.

-Both pathways also require the completion of two compulsory prerequisite courses: Knowledge and Theory in Midwifery, and Research Methods in Midwifery.
+Both pathways also require the completion of two compulsory prerequisite courses: Pathway to Thesis: Midwifery Knowledge, and Pathway to Thesis: Midwifery Research Methodologies.

 Further study options